Julio Enrique Monagas: International Olympics competitions

 In 1946, Monagas asked the International Olympic Committee (IOC) to recognize the Puerto Rico Olympic Committee, which consisted of Governor Jesús T. Piñero as chairman, Monagas as vice-chairman, Roberto Sánchez Vilella as secretary, and Rafael Buscaglia, Jorge Jiménez, and Luis Torres Ros as members.
 The IOC responded requiring that Puerto Rico first join the international sports organizations.
 On September 17, 1947, Monagas re-submitted his request and in January, 1948, the ICO officially recognized the Puerto Rico Olympic Committee.
 That year, Puerto Rico participated in three sports in the Olympic Games held in London in 1950: track and field, marksmanship, and boxing.
 In boxing Puerto Rico won a bronze medal under Juan Evangelista Venegas.

 The Puerto Rican delegation joined the opening parade in the London games carrying a white flag with the seal of Puerto Rico.
 In 1952, a Puerto Rican delegation was sent to the Olympic Games in Helsinki.
 This time, they first carried the United States flag, but after July 25, the date of the founding of the Commonwealth of Puerto Rico, the Puerto Rican delegation carried the official flag of the newly constituted Commonwealth of Puerto Rico.

+In 1955, the Pan American Sports Organization elected Monagas to lead the committee of statutes.
+This gave Puerto Rico the role of coordinating the upcoming 1959 Pan American Games.
+Formal recognition of the COPUR by the United States, namely the American Olympic Committee and Amateur Athletic Union (AAU), did not take place until Monagas accomplished it in 1957.
+Following a weak performance at the 1959 Pan American Games, the sport modernization practices and equipment supplied to the athletes became a point of contention.
+Despite this, a number of Latin American teams requested Monagas' assessment of their athletic facilities.

+The United States Lawn Tennis Association blocked Puerto Rico's attempt to be recognized by the International Lawn Tennis Federation.
+This resulted in Monagas accusing the USLTA of acting in a "colonial spirit", not unlike China did with Taiwan.